7 Cup Burfi is rich and aromatic, quick and easy-to-make, melt-in-mouth Indian sweet or fudge prepared using five basic ingredients.

 - Grease a tray or plate with ghee or line with parchment or butter paper and keep it ready.

-- Roast almonds and pistachios on low flame until light in color and keep them aside.
-I love the crunchiness that nuts give to sweets and it looks more festive and pretty.
+- Roast almonds and pistachios on low flame until light in color, and keep them aside.
+I love the crunchiness that nuts give to sweets; they look festive and pretty.
 So I generally add it to my recipes.
 You can even skip it.

 - In the same pan, add chickpea flour and dry roast on medium-low flame till it gives a nutty aroma.
-Keep sautéing it and make sure not to burn or brown from the bottom.
+Keep sautéing it and ensure it does not burn or brown from the bottom.

-- To this add coconut, milk, ghee and mix very well so that there are no lumps.
+- Add coconut, milk, and ghee to this, and mix very well so there are no lumps.

-- Add sugar, cardamom powder, and keep stirring the mixture on medium to medium-low flame.
+- Add sugar and cardamom powder, stirring the mixture on medium to medium-low flame.
 The mixture may become liquid-like in texture at this point.

 - Immediately pour this mixture onto the prepared plate or tray and spread using a spatula.